Basic Binary IPC

 Changing the set of events to be monitored by the poller is performed

-using the (SETF MONITORED-EVENTS)
+using the (SETF MONITORED-EVENTS) function.

 (defgeneric (setf monitored-events) (socket-events poller socket))